top of page

 Behavior

-Mudpuppies are completely aquatic, being the only salamander species in Connecticut that goes through paedomorphosis rather than metamorphosis.
-This means that larval traits are retained throughout adulthood, in this case being external gills.
-They
+Mudpuppies are completely aquatic, undergoing paedomorphosis rather than metamorphosis.
+This means that larval traits are retained throughout adulthood such as external gills and a tail fin.

 Range